MarcusVukojevic/advanced_cv/README.md

 # FlashSDL

-FlashSDL is an advanced framework for generating and refining images using diffusion models.
-This repository focuses on leveraging state-of-the-art techniques, specifically Stable Diffusion from Scherck, to produce high-quality outputs guided by user-defined prompts.
+FlashSDL is an advanced framework for generating and refining high-resolution images using diffusion models.
+It leverages cutting-edge techniques, specifically Stable Diffusion from Scherck, to produce detailed outputs guided by user-defined prompts.
+The pipeline supports image generation, upscaling, and patch-based refinement to achieve high-quality results.

 ---